 The largest hurdle researchers face when developing a new non-invasive testing protocol for diabetes is the creation of standardized models for interpreting results.
 Measurement parameters must account for absorption patterns, linear uptake rates, and countless other factors that doctors and scientist must understand to develop a repeatable and standardized model for interpreting and predicting spectra response.
 There are also variations across human characteristics and these variations must also be neutralized to allow for standardization of a new protocol.

-Much of the optical sensing technology for biomedical applications centers around the near infrared due to a peculiar phenomenon researchers refer to as the diagnostic window, or the optical window.
+Much of the optical sensing technology for biomedical applications centres around the near-infrared due to a peculiar phenomenon researchers refer to as the diagnostic window, or the optical window.

-Light absorption by human tissues is wavelength specific.
-Proteins and DNA absorb the ultraviolet (UV) spectrum, visible light is absorbed by hemoglobin in the blood, and the infrared range is highly absorbed by water.
-At the very end of the visible spectrum, however, and into the near infrared (NIR) range between 650 nm and 1100 nm, there is little absorption by water or hemoglobin and less scattering than in the UV and visible ranges.
+Light absorption by human tissues is wavelength-specific.
+Proteins and DNA absorb the ultraviolet (UV) spectrum, visible light is absorbed by haemoglobin in the blood, and the infrared range is highly absorbed by water.
+At the very end of the visible spectrum, however, and into the near infrared (NIR) range between 650 nm and 1100 nm, there is little absorption by water or haemoglobin and less scattering than in the UV and visible ranges.
 And, most importantly, it is possible to use light in this range on living subjects without causing tissue damage.

 This optical diagnostic window allows doctors and researchers a view into the body.
-Dr. Frans Jobsis at Duke University demonstrated in his landmark 1977 study that oxygenated and deoxygenated tissues show distinct absorption properties in the NIR.
-Since then, NIR spectroscopy has been used in the study of metabolic diseases like diabetes, cancers, cardiovascular diseases, neurological disorders and many more conditions afflicting our societies.
+Dr Frans F. Jöbsis at Duke University demonstrated in his landmark 1977 study that oxygenated and deoxygenated tissues show distinct absorption properties in the NIR.
+Since then, NIR spectroscopy has been used in the study of metabolic diseases like diabetes, cancers, cardiovascular diseases, neurological disorders, and many other conditions afflicting our societies.

 NIR Raman Spectroscopy